Sheng-Han Kuo, MD, FANA

 Columbia University

-Dr. Sheng-Han Kuo is an Associate Professor of Neurology at Columbia University, and he is also a physician-scientist specializing in Movement Disorders.
-He is also the H. Houston Merritt endowed Associate Professor, a title held by Dr. Stanley Fahn for many years, and he succeeded the legacy.
-There is also an interesting story about this endowed position, as Dr. Houston Merritt is the funding father of modern neurology who discovered phenytoin as an anticonvulsant at Columbia University.
-Dr. Kuo has published extensively in the field of ataxia and tremor, including over 180 papers, 5 book chapters, and 1 book.
-He serves as the Vice Chair for the Movement Disorders Special Interest Group at the American Neurological Association and also a Scientific Advisor for the National Ataxia Foundation and International Essential Tremor Foundation.
-He is the Director of the Initiative for Columbia Ataxia and Tremor, an organization that brings together physicians, scientists, and engineers to advance therapies for cerebellar disorders.
-He has received numerous awards, including American Academy of Neurology Jon Stolk Award and American Neurological Association Derek Denny-Brown Award.
+Dr. Kuo has published extensively in the fields of ataxia and tremor, with over 180 papers, five book chapters, and one book.
+He serves as Vice Chair of the Movement Disorders Special Interest Group at the American Neurological Association and is a scientific advisor for both the National Ataxia Foundation and the International Essential Tremor Foundation.
+He is also the Director of the Initiative for Columbia Ataxia and Tremor, an organization that unites physicians, scientists, and engineers to advance therapies for cerebellar disorders.